batdowg/cbs/CONTEXT.md

 - Users with **CRM** but no Delivery/Contractor land on `/my-sessions` with default view **Session Manager** and selector options Session Manager, Material Manager, Learner.
 Their My Sessions table is scoped to sessions whose client CRM matches the user.
 - Staff who have Delivery plus other roles still land on `/my-sessions` and retain the full selector; facilitator-linked sessions continue opening `/workshops/<id>`.
 - Admin-only staff (no CRM/Delivery) keep the existing `/home` landing and selector behavior.
+- Learner-facing landings (Home for the Learner view, `/my-workshops`, and `/csa/my-sessions`) open with a single shared heading: `Welcome to KT Workshops, <First name>!`.
+The heading lives in `shared/_welcome.html`, uses the standard section-title scale, and derives the name from the first token of the user's full name (falling back to certificate name/email).
+No other greeting banners render for Learner/CSA contexts.

 - **Admin**
   - Home